aniketpatil0810/EDA_Using_SQL/README.md

  ##### 7. Business Insights: Answering specific business questions by applying all the skills learned
  <br>

-### Here I have show the 2-3 samples of the every part
+### Here I have show the 2-3 samples of the every part of this EDA Project.

 * Question 3.2 <br>